Qeepsake/react-native-file-utils/README.md

 const mediaDimensions = await getDimensions('file://<media-path>', 'video');
 ```

-### Get the media type of a media item file
+### Get the MIME type of a media item file

-Gets the Mime type of the media file at the passed Uri.
+Gets the MIME type of the media file at the passed Uri.

 ```js
 import { getMimeType } from '@qeepsake/react-native-file-utils';